View related sites

 Writing Part 3 (Continuous writing)

-The Cambridge English: Preliminary Listening paper has four parts.
+The B1 Preliminary Listening paper has four parts.
 For each part, you have to listen to a recorded text or texts and answer some questions.
 You hear each recording twice.

 36 minutes, including 6 minutes to copy your answers onto the answer sheet.